PoojaGo99/Gokhale-MADA-Project/products/README.md

 You can add further folders.
 If you make a scientific poster, that should go into a `poster` folder.
 Or you could have a `website` folder if you plan to write a blog-post or make an interactive shiny-app for your project.

+All the files and folders have been retained for now.
+The manuscript has been updated.